 f Facebook LIFE OrgBalt

-0 X orgbalt
+ØX orgbalt

 YouTube OrgBalt

-🗙 Instagram orgbalt
+X Instagram orgbalt

-\Project disclaimer: LIFE OrgBalt compiled the first regional Baltic/Finnish GHG emission factors for managed nutrient-rich organic soils (current and former peatlands), which have been made available for the customary scientific review and further verification for national GHG inventories in the hemiboreal region in Finland and the Baltic countries.
-While the project analysed selected CCM for drained organic soils in agriculture and forestry and developed spatial models and tools, it also identified remaining knowledge gaps.
-A continuation of GHG measurements and model development, as well as a broadening of the evaluated CCM measures, is recommended to bridge the remaining limitations in the after-LIFE-project period.
-The developed Simulation and PPC models still include limited macroeconomic considerations and external environmental impacts.
-Therefore, they can be used carefully in CCM strategy development for identification of gaps in climate neutrality transition policy and funding frameworks and optimised as decision-making tools when additional data are available.
+Project disclaimer: LIFE OrgBalt compiled the first regional Baltic/Finnish GHG emission factors for managed nutrient-rich organic soils (current and former peatlands), which have been made available for the customary scientific review and further verification for national GHG inventories in the hemiboreal region in Finland and the Baltic countries.
+While the project analysed selected CCM measures for drained organic soils in agriculture and forestry and developed spatial models and tools, it also identified remaining knowledge gaps.
+To bridge the remaining limitations and fill the gaps, it is essential to continue GHG measurements and model development, as well as to broaden and complete the scope of the evaluated CCM measures in the after-LIFE-project period, notably by including rewetting and restoration of peatlands that are currently considered to be among the most recommended CCM measures on drained peatlands in the EU.
+In addition, the developed Simulation and PPC models still include limited macroeconomic considerations and lack an assessment of all environmental impacts.
+For all these reasons, these models should be used carefully in CCM strategy development for the identification of gaps in climate neutrality transition policy and funding frameworks and need further optimization for broader applicability as decision-making tools.